 Logentries

 Logentries is a cloud-based log management platform that makes any type of computer-generated type of log data accessible to developers, IT engineers, and business analysis groups of any size.
 Logentries’ easy onboarding process ensures that any business team can quickly and effectively start understanding their log data from day one.

+Logentries is currently not in the VA TRM.
+While application for a project to use Logentries and add it to the TRM is more work for the initial user, the benefit to the VA in the long term may be worth the effort.

 Key Features: